Renato Núñez

-Renato Rafael Núñez (born April 4, 1994) is a Venezuelan professional baseball third baseman who is a free agent.
+Renato Rafael Núñez (born April 4, 1994) is a Venezuelan professional baseball third baseman for the Caciques de Distrito of the Venezuelan Major League.
 He has previously played in Major League Baseball (MLB) with the Oakland Athletics, Texas Rangers, Baltimore Orioles, and Detroit Tigers and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

 Career

 Oakland Athletics

 Núñez signed with the Oakland Athletics as an international free agent at 16 in 2010.
 He made his professional debut that season for the Dominican Summer League Athletics.
 In 2011, Núñez played for the Arizona League Athletics, hitting .325/.403/.550 and four home runs over 42 games.
 He played for the Beloit Snappers in 2013.
 He hit .258/.301/.423 with 19 home runs in 128 games.
 Núñez played the 2014 season with the Stockton Ports.
 In July, he played in the All-Star Futures Game, where he singled.
 He finished the season hitting .279/.336/.517 with 29 home runs.
 After the season, the Athletics added Núñez to their 40-man roster.
 He played the 2015 season with the Double-A Midland RockHounds before participating in the Arizona Fall League.
 He played the entire 2016 minor league season with the Triple-A Nashville Sounds, and was called up to the Athletics on September 12.
 Núñez was assigned to Nashville for the 2017 season.
 He was selected to play in the 2017 Triple-A All-Star Game in which he hit a three-run home run to help the Pacific Coast League defeat the International League, earning him the MVP Award for the Pacific Coast League.